 Long Term Disability Insurance: Paid for by District employees.

-Holidays: 13 per year (8 set holidays, 5 floating holidays)
+Holidays: 13 per year (8 set holidays, 40 hours floating holiday time)

 Safety Shoes and Uniforms: Both safety shoes and uniforms are provided by the District when required by the hazards of the job.